UniKatya/Milestone2_Group19/documents/Unit_Testing_Report.md

 - **Tested Function/Module**
   - `DataTable.GetNumberRows()`
 - **Description**
   - This functions obtains the number of rows in the data table.
-The input is the data table.
+The function takes data from the __init__ function in the DataTable class.
 The output is the number of rows.
 - **1) Valid Input and Expected Output**

 | **Valid Input**              | **Expected Output** |